Transvaginal Mesh Recall, FDA Ban and Discontinued Products

 “Boston Scientific relied on a 90-day study in rats and the fact that the mesh was already being used for cardiovascular grafting to gain approval from the FDA,” according to Wall and Brown.
 “The results were disastrous.”

 On Oct.
 20, 2008, the FDA notified the public of severe complications caused by transvaginal mesh.
-From 2005 to 2007, the agency had received more than 1,000 reports of adverse events associated with mesh, according to an article by Drs.
-Toyohiko Watanabe and Michael B. Chancellor in Reviews in Urology.
+From 2005 to 2007, the agency received more than 1,000 reports of adverse events associated with mesh, according to an article by Dr. Toyohiko Watanabe and Dr. Michael B. Chancellor in Reviews in Urology.

-In 2010, roughly 75,000 women underwent transvaginal POP surgeries with mesh in the United States and more than 200,000 women received a transvaginal mesh implant to treat SUI, according to the FDA.
+In 2010, roughly 75,000 women underwent transvaginal POP surgeries with mesh in the United States.
+Additionally, more than 200,000 women received a mesh implant to treat SUI, according to the FDA.
 From January 2008 through December 2010, the agency received an additional 2,874 adverse event reports associated with mesh used in POP or SUI repair.

-The FDA advised physicians to monitor patients for adverse reactions, inform patients of the risks associated with the surgery and undergo training to learn to implant the devices.
+The FDA advised physicians to monitor patients for adverse reactions and inform them of the risks associated with the surgery.
+Doctors were also advised to undergo training to learn to implant the devices.

-In its 2011 Urogynecologic Surgical Mesh: Update on the Safety and Effectiveness of Transvaginal Placement for Pelvic Organ Prolapse, the FDA reiterated the recommendations it had made in 2008.
+In a 2011 Safety Communication, the FDA reiterated the recommendations it had made in 2008.
 But it updated its language to state that major complications are “not rare.”

 The agency said it had not found conclusive evidence that using transvaginally placed mesh improves clinical outcomes any more than traditional non-mesh treatments, and it may expose patients to greater risks.

-The FDA announced that it would form a committee to review and analyze the data concerning the safety and effectiveness of transvaginal mesh and provide recommendations to the agency.
+The FDA announced that it would form a committee to review and analyze data on the safety and effectiveness of transvaginal mesh and provide recommendations to the agency.

 In September 2011, the FDA convened an advisory committee on the safety and effectiveness of transvaginal mesh devices.
 The panel received comments from medical professionals and patients.